AdamPalmer28/Blackjack-Simulator/README.md

 ## Analysis and Findings

-Number of hands simulated 100,000,000 hand simulation.
+Number of hands simulated: 1,000,000,000 hand simulation.
-All possible gamestates are explored for all hands (to cover every possible player option from this postion).
+All possible gamestates are explored for all hands (to cover every possible player option from this position).
-This therefore will result in near to 1,000,000,000 hand outcomes being evaluated.
+This therefore will result in over ~9,000,000,000 hand outcomes being evaluated.

 The analysis produces optimal strategy heatmaps for three types of hands: